AKSHAYBABU12/Loader_Project/README.md

 }
 This creates a blue circle that spins infinitely.
 In essence, a loader is a UI element that provides feedback during page loading, enhancing the user experience and preventing the perception of a non-responsive website.
-How to set logo inside loader using CSS ? - GeeksforGeeks 29 Jul 2024 — In this article, we will learn how to set logo inside the loader using CSS.
-A loader is any animation that alerts the v...

-GeeksforGeeks

-Spinning into Action: A Step-by-Step Guide to Creating a Stunning ...
-15 May 2023 — Understanding the Concept.
-Before we dive into the coding process, let's take a moment to understand the concept behind...

-DEV Community

-How to make CSS Loader ? - GeeksforGeeks
-23 Oct 2019 — The CSS loader is useful when a certain page took a few seconds to load the content of the webpage.
-When the user has t...

-GeeksforGeeks

-Show all